 There is no point in sugar-coating the issue: modern slavery exists everywhere.
 It is the responsibility of the buyers and suppliers to prove, rather than hope, it is not within their supply chain.
 It is better to investigate now and deal with any issues you find, than waiting to deal reactively if they occur later down the line.

-This is why our labour practice audits can be so useful – we can help both buyers and suppliers get a better overview of the people working for them.
+This is why our Ethical Business Programme (formally Labour Practice Audits) can be so useful – we can help both buyers and suppliers get a better overview of the people working for them.
 Supplier pre-qualification is another powerful tool that allows buyers to know that their suppliers are compliant.

 While companies need to talk openly and honestly about modern slavery, there is a role for government in creating legal and ethical supply chains.
 The Brazilian government announced in 2019 that it would be creating a ‘dirty list’ of companies that have been found to engage in unfair work practices.
 Companies on the list are blocked from receiving state loans and private banks now use the list to gauge credit risk.